wchorski/PyWrite-Publisher/MarkdownVault/📁developer/Linux/Bash script rsync and git push.md

 git push
 ```

-Now you should be able to stick this in your
+Now you should be able to stick this in your [Crontab](📁developer/Linux/Crontab.md) to run on a schedule